keithjjones/hostintel/README.md

 # hostintel

 This tool is used to collect various intelligence sources for hosts.
-Hosts are identified by FQDN host name, domain, or IP address.
+Hosts are identified by FQDN host name, Domain, or IP address.

 ```
 $ python hostintel.py -h